- Python Basics

 - obj

-Important - Identifiers should not be a keyword.
+Important: Identifiers should not be keywords.

-How to Name an Identifier in Python ?
+How to Name an Identifier in Python

-Rules to Name Identifiers in Python
+Rules for Naming Identifiers in Python

-- Identifiers must start with a letter or an underscore
+- Identifiers must start with a letter or an underscore.

-- Or Identifiers can not start with any character other than A-Z, a-z, or _ (underscore)
+- Or identifiers cannot start with any character other than A-Z, a-z, or _ (underscore).

-- After A-Z, a-z, or _, you can use any combination of A-Z, a-z, 0-9, and _
+- After A-Z, a-z, or _, you can use any combination of A-Z, a-z, 0-9, and _.

-- Identifiers in Python can not be named using Python's keyword
+- Identifiers in Python cannot be named using Python's keyword.

 Python Identifiers Example